 For example, at Open Path Digital, we advise clients who haven’t developed any content for their website to develop an overall content strategy, which includes a roadmap for understanding what topics, medium, and strategy you need to be competitive.

 Other clients, who have more content developed on their website, simply don’t need as many blogs.
-For them, we might recommend some new content development, but mostly look over their existing content to see how it can be further optimized.
+For them, we might recommend some new content development but mostly look over their existing content to see how it can be further optimized.
 At this stage, your company’s best efforts will be spent on 2-4 high-quality pieces of content (such as a highly optimized blog) per month.

 As time goes by, you’ll want to run analytics on your previous content to see how you can improve them.
 This entails optimizing them for SEO and updating the content to reflect changes since it was published.

-It's still a best practice to review your blog performance every 90 days and discover opportunities to improve their SEO optimization, update keywords, links and calls to action.
+It's still a best practice to review your blog performance every 90 days and discover opportunities to improve their SEO optimization, and update keywords, links, and calls to action.
 Plus, as soon as you "republish" the blog, that's an opportunity for search engines to re-crawl the page and look for new content.
 Savvy SEO managers will often manually request search engines crawl a website after page updates, giving them the best chance possible to move up in the rankings.

-But what if you’re launching a brand new product or service?
+But what if you’re launching a brand-new product or service?
 In that case, an ABM package is an excellent way to supplement your advertising efforts.

 Content can help you improve your sales by giving you a suite of resources for your prospects or target accounts to browse as they are evaluating taking the next step in your sales pipeline.
 The digital age has trained people to want to do their own research - often before they seriously engage with a salesperson.
 Offers, blogs, videos, and all mediums of content on your website can help your prospective customers scratch their itch for more knowledge - without tying up vital time on the phone.
 Done well, your website's content can educate and qualify your leads instead of your sales team.
 It's a win-win.
 Your sales team closes a higher percentage of the leads they engage with, and your market has access to learn about your solutions and begin to build trust with you on their own terms.